parkbeomsik/dp-imagenet-opacus/README.md

 # DP Imagenet training
-It is Opacus fersion of https://github.com/google-research/dp-imagenet.
+It is Opacus version of https://github.com/google-research/dp-imagenet.
 It can import JAX model into Pytorch model and train.

 ## Setup